 Pre-pregnancy family services and supplies, excluding tubal ligations and vasectomies, are covered.
 Oral contraceptives are included within pharmacy benefit services.
-Contraceptive devices and contraceptive implants will be as prosthetic devices, implants, eyeglasses, hearing aids, dental devices, and adaptive devices) (Section 2110(a)(12))
+Contraceptive devices and contraceptive implants will be covered under medical services.

-6.2.10. \( \sum \) Durable medical equipment and other medically-related or remedial devices (such
+6.2.10.
+Durable medical equipment and other medically-related or remedial devices (such as prosthetic devices, implants, eyeglasses, hearing aids, dental devices, and adaptive devices) (Section 2110(a)(12))

 Coverage for the initial purchase and reasonable replacement of standard implant and prosthetic devices, and for the rental or purchase (at the Plan's discretion) of standard durable medical equipment, when prescribed by a physician.
 Prosthetics and durable medical equipment purchases or rentals must be pre-certified.
+Medically Necessary supplies, orthotics, prosthetics, and durable medical equipment.
+Certain orthotics, prosthetics, and durable medical equipment require prior approval.
+Certain procedures have service limits.